biku34/group_chat/README.md

 # group_chat
-A Java Based Chat App
+A Java Based Chat App \n
 This Chat App based on Java uses
     -Socket Programming for server-client network
     -Java Swing for the GUI